ShawnDriscoll/diceroll/docs/source/index.rst

 ------------

 * **Microsoft Windows**
-       | This code has been tested on versions: XP, 7, 8, and 10.
-It has
+       This code has been tested on Windows versions: XP, 7, 8, and 10.
-       | not been tested on MacOS or Linux.
+       It has not been tested on MacOS or Linux.
 * **Python 2.5**
-       | This module was written using the C implementation of Python
+       This module was written using the C implementation of Python version 2.5.4.
-       | version 2.5.4.
 Also known as CPython.
-With some doing, this
-       | module could of course be re-written for Jython, PyPy, or
+With some doing, this module could of course be re-written for Jython, PyPy, or IronPython.

-       | IronPython.
-       |
-       | Eclypse/PyDev, PyCharm, NetBeans, and IDLE all work fine for
-       | running this module in.
+       Eclypse/PyDev, PyCharm, NetBeans, and IDLE all work fine for running this module in.

 ..
 Warning::
-   diceroll will not work with Python 2.6+.
+   *diceroll* will not work with **Python 2.6+**.